-- Remove them: This is the most drastic, but frankly the most effective for some of these folks.
-If the above doesn’t work (and do try them first), then the board/council/session should make a decision to remove the person from membership, or barring that, from participation.
+- Remove them: This is the most drastic, but frankly the most effective solution for some of these folks.
+If the above doesn’t work (and do try them first), then the board/council/session should make a decision to remove the person from participation.
 Then the pastor and the board chair goes to the person and tells them that because of their ongoing behavior, they are no longer welcome at the church … that they need to find a new church if they’re going to attend.
 Let them know that if there is true repentance, the board will be happy to entertain a conversation with them, but until then, they may not return to the church or to church functions.

 In most cases, these three steps will alleviate the bully/terrorist problem in the church.
 In fact, when one bully/terrorist is defanged one way or another, the congregation will heave a sigh of relief and can focus on the future more effectively.